studebacon/AttackBoxDev/README.md

 * Connect ethernet cable to the AttackBox

-* Connect screen to AttackBox with an HDMI cable

-* Connect keyboard to the AttackBox

 * Connect the power supply to the AttackBox

+* Connect the USB flash drive to the AttackBox

 * Turn AttackBox on and allow it to boot

-* When asked, input the password for your AttackBox into the prompt to decrypt the hard drive
-    Password: [put password here]

-* Disconnect screen and keyboard, if you would like.
-The AttackBox will complete the booting process and initiate a reverse SSH connection out to a server configured for this engagement.
-Testing will occur through this server.

-* Leave AttackBox running for the duration of the engagement

-Following implementation of the USB unlocking process the instructions will be simplified to the following:

-* Remove AttackBox, wireless dongles, wireless dongle bases, power supply, USB stick and USB extension cables from the box

-* If RedTeam has been engaged for wireless testing:

-  * Plug the USB wireless dongles onto the wireless dongle bases

-  * Connect the USB extension cables to the cable coming from the wireless dongle bases

-  * Connect USB extension cables to the AttackBox

-* Connect ethernet cable to the AttackBox

-* Connect USB stick to the AttackBox

-* Connect the power supply to the AttackBox

-* Turn AttackBox on and allow it to boot.
-The AttackBox will complete the booting process and initiate a reverse SSH connection out to a server configured for this engagement.
+* The AttackBox will complete the booting process and initiate a reverse SSH connection or openvpn connection out to a server configured for this engagement.
 Testing will occur through this server.

 * Leave AttackBox running for the duration of the engagement